dmauser/azure-vpn-s2s-gcp/README.md

 ## Introduction

-On this LAB, an S2S VPN will get created between Azure and GCP using CLI.
+On this LAB, an S2S VPN will get created between Azure and GCP using CLI commands on both Cloud Providers.
 On the Azure side, we have a traditional Hub/Spoke, while on GCP we have a single VM in VPC.
-You can also use GCP as emulated on-premises environment connecting to Azure using S2S VPN.
-This lab uses static routing and, dynamic routing using BGP will be available soon.
+The main goals of this lab is to:

+1) Build a IPSec site-to-site (S2S) VPN between Azure and GCP.
+2) Use GCP as an emulated On-premises environment to reach an Azure Hub/Spoke environment.

+:point_right: Note: that the scope of the IPSec S2S VPN is to use static routing.
+Another similar lab using dynamic routing (BGP) with active-active IPSec tunnel will be availadble soon.

 ## Architecture diagram